Jan 8 2012

 Intents come into two flavors: primary, always represented as being the forward choice for the user, and secondary or alternative, which complete the array of choices available.
 The primary intent represents the most prominent task / channel combination available, while secondary intents can be seen as the other choices.
 For the sake of a simple example, reading a sign in the street to orient oneself (primary) as opposed to stopping the car to ask a passer-by (secondary).

 Dan observes that the fact that a user might strike a happy path which moves between primary intents only, maintaining absolute focus, is decidedly unlikely.
 Most of the times, users will wander through any number of primary and secondary intents (and across channels), as they adapt their seeking strategies to the situation at hand.
-I guess we could say that, from the user's point of view, a successful cross-channel experience is one which turns all normal, wandering paths into happy paths.
+I guess we could say that, from the user's point of view, a successful cross-channel experience is one which turns all wandering paths into happy paths.
 While this is momentous, I think that the break-through intuition here is that, in Dan's words,

-(a)t any moment during an experience, the user has a primary intent and a set of alternative intents.
+at any moment during an experience, the user has a primary intent and a set of alternative intents.

-In Dan's sketches, the honeycomb pattern couples each and every hexagon with an intent, the touchpoint it relates to, and the channel this belongs to.
+In Dan's sketches, the honeycomb pattern couples each and every side of the hexagon with an intent, the touchpoint it relates to, and the channel this belongs to.
 The primary intent is visually represented as the one the user is facing: a more recent sketch also uses colors to highlight the difference between primary and alternative or secondary intents, and that definitely helps.

-Unlike the CHUBE me and Luca Rosati (@lucarosati) describe in the PIA book (a design tool centered on the design process itself), these diagrams are supposed to illustrate parts or aspects of the user journey, what we call the actor's path through the ecosystem.
-Specifically, they are meant to illustrate the development of a user journey through time, the building of a path of choices as a succession of touchpoints that might or might not reside in the same channel.
+Unlike the CHUBE me and Luca describe in the PIA book (a design tool centered on the design process itself), these diagrams are supposed to illustrate parts or aspects of the user journey, what we call the actor's path through the ecosystem.
+Specifically, they are meant to illustrate the development of this path through time, choice after choice, and through a sequence of touchpoints that might or might not reside in the same channel.
 From my perspective, these choices are not all equally visible, important, or desirable.
 In late July I uploaded to Flickr a sketch that tried to address one of the points I found in need of further thinking.

 Cool to see honeycombs redrawn by @resmini, but missing key pt: Primary intent=first person shooter - field of view matters most Also, percentages to what end?
 It's not that kind of a party.
 Let yer engineer's brain to step aside for the artist brain Personally, I think individual intent path is about what's possible; not about what's likely

 Also, I think that one expression Dan uses in those tweets is potentially misleading: field of view is really not the way to go when describing how cross-channel options present themselves to the user.
 Many are not 'there', in our field of view, at all.
 You are trying to find a restaurant, walking or driving through a part of the city you don't know, and you reach for the smartphone sitting in your pocket to check the name of a street.
 How is this part of your field of view?
 In a way, we are talking about a cognitive map that we are trying to turn self-evident, visible, yes, but I wouldn't consider the process akin to that of physical vision.

 Dan makes a good point there when he says that individual intent paths are about what is possible, not what is likely.
 But is that really what we try to capture when we diagram a cross-channel user journey?
 I advocate that knowing what is likely is also important: let me explain why.

 I can think of two primary uses for intent paths diagramming: when analyzing an existing solution for improvements, looking for friction points or weak spots; when designing a new solution.
 In both cases, though, showing that choices are not all equal at a given step can provide important clues.
-Why is that channel #a is more important, visible, or desirable than channel #d?
+Why is that touchpoint #a is more important, visible, or desirable than touhpoint #d?
 Is that the way we want it to be?
 Channels play a role in this as well.